 Menu card designs are visual treats that are served to the eyes before the food arrives on the table.

 Even if you have spent lavishly on making the picture big with eye-candy interiors and everything that falls within, attractive menu counts!

 Your food joint may be for Indian food, Mexican food, Chinese cuisine, dedicated to Kids, ice cream, etc. What uplifts the quality you serve is nothing but the menu design ideas you bring forward.
 Not essentially you have to print a hundred copies, you can hang one that makes a big impact.

 Before you Start…

-As you roll-up your sleeves to make a wonderous menu, don’t forget to do the competitive analysis first.
+As you roll up your sleeves to make a wonderful menu, don’t forget to do the competitive analysis first.
 There are multiple ways to market your restaurant business, well with the menu it is easy on the This is to be attempted not with an intention to copy someone but to determine how you could be better than them?

 We’ve handpicked 13 interesting menu card designs that will make your customers talk about after leaving your premises.